-Plastics Bootcamp is broken up into five modules:
+Plastics Bootcamp is broken up into the following modules:

 Finally, the course transitions from conventional rheology into understanding plastic flow inside of an injection mold.